 Hospital-based aggregated denominator data are collected for all eligible patients within a participating hospital.
 Participating hospitals with no case during a surveillance period should still complete Form H as it is used to collect valuable denominator data.
 One Form H should be filled out for each surveillance period.
-The recommended minimum surveillance period is three consecutive months, from 1 October to 31 December, or from 1 January to 31 March.
+The recommended minimum surveillance period is three consecutive months, from 1 October to 31 December, or from 1 January to 31 March, with an absolute minimum of one month